- Distinguished Professor (2017)

 BIOGRAPHYRandy Long received her B.A. and M.A. from San Diego State University, and her M.F.A. from California State University at Long Beach.
 She was an assistant professor at Drake University in Iowa before joining IU in 1983.
 Long serves as a Professor of metalsmithing and jewelry design at the School of Art and Design at Indiana University Bloomington.

-A metalsmith of international recognition with over 300 exhibitions and appearances in 24 books; "very few individuals worldwide, have comparable reputations" to Randy Long.
-Early in her career, she garnered important accolades with "beautiful triumphs" of metalsmithing including her first place winning "Tuscany Tea Service" at the prestigious Fortunoff Silver Design Competition, the Grand Prize from the American Craft Awards in the category "For the Tabletop," and her inclusion in the important exhibition "Craft Today: Poetry of the Physical" at the American Craft Museum.
+Randy is a metalsmith of international recognition with over 300 exhibitions and appearances in 24 books.
+Early in her career, she garnered important accolades with her metalsmithing including her first place winning "Tuscany Tea Service" at the prestigious Fortunoff Silver Design Competition, the Grand Prize from the American Craft Awards in the category "For the Tabletop," and her inclusion in the important exhibition "Craft Today: Poetry of the Physical" at the American Craft Museum.
 Long's work in the 1980s was "groundbreaking, sophisticated and impeccably crafted.
-Her creation of sculptural vessels that utilized the newly rediscovered technique of marriage of metals and drew from her travels abroad pushed the limits of what was being created at the time...[and] questioned the idea of function by placing form, sculptural considerations and concept over utility."
+Her creation of sculptural vessels that utilized the newly rediscovered technique of marriage of metals and drew from her travels abroad pushed the limits of what was being created at the time.

-A "continuing, influential artist," Long's technique has integrated traditional metalsmithing skills, "which she performs at the level of a master craftswoman," into contemporary jewelry/metal art.
+Long's technique integrates traditional metalsmithing skills into contemporary jewelry/metal art.
 Her expansion of the vocabulary of contemporary metal and art jewelry has been described as "trailblazing."
-Long's creative vision is "unusual among master craftspeople in that she not only "pushes the medium" to its farthest limits, but she also goes beyond technical achievement, endowing her work with a spiritual depth that profoundly affects the viewer intellectually and emotionally."
-Before most American jewelers had considered combining "alternative" materials with metal like their European counterparts, Randy Long was carving exquisite marble forms and setting them in gold.
-These "inspirational" pieces reflect a deep knowledge of the traditions and history of art while embracing abstraction through fragmentation.
+Before most American jewelers had considered combining alternative materials with metal like their European counterparts, Randy Long was carving exquisite marble forms and setting them in gold.
+These inspirational pieces reflect a deep knowledge of the traditions and history of art while embracing abstraction through fragmentation.